mosuka/cockatrice/docs/en/search_documents/index.rst

     {
       "results": {
+        "is_last_page": true,
+        "page_count": 1,
+        "page_len": 5,
+        "page_num": 1,
+        "total": 5,
         "hits": [
           {
             "doc": {
               "fields": {
                 "contributor": "KolbertBot",
                 "id": "3",
-                "text": "Enterprise search is the practice of making content from multiple enterprise-type sources, such as databases and intranets, searchable to a defined audience. \"Enterprise search\" is used to describe the software of search information within an enterprise (though the search function and its results may still be public).
-Enterprise search can be contrasted with web search, which applies search technology to documents on the open web, and desktop search, which applies search technology to the content on a single computer.
-Enterprise search systems index data and documents from a variety of sources such as: file systems, intranets, document management systems, e-mail, and databases.
+                "text": "Enterprise search is the practice of making content from multiple enterprise-type sources, such as databases and intranets, searchable to a defined audience.\n\"Enterprise search\" is used to describe the software of search information within an enterprise (though the search function and its results may still be public).
+Enterprise search can be contrasted with web search, which applies search technology to documents on the open web, and desktop search, which applies search technology to the content on a single computer.\nEnterprise search systems index data and documents from a variety of sources such as: file systems, intranets, document management systems, e-mail, and databases.
 Many enterprise search systems integrate structured and unstructured data in their collections.[3]
-Enterprise search systems also use access controls to enforce a security policy on their users.
-Enterprise search can be seen as a type of vertical search of an enterprise.", "timestamp": "20180129125400",
+Enterprise search systems also use access controls to enforce a security policy on their users.\nEnterprise search can be seen as a type of vertical search of an enterprise.", "timestamp": "20180129125400",
                 "title": "Enterprise search"
               }
             },
-            "pos": 0,
+            "score": 1.8455226333928205,
             "rank": 0,
-            "score": 1.7928099079920008
+            "pos": 0
           },
           {
             "doc": {